adaltas/node-csv-docs/src/documents/transform/index.html.md

 [example page](/transform/examples/),
 [the "samples" folder][stream-samples] and [the "test" folder][stream-test].

+## Options and properties

+Options include:

+*   `parallel` (number)
+     The number of transformation callbacks to run in parallel, default to "100".

+Available properties:

+*    `transform.running`
+      The number of transformation callback being run at a given time.
+*    `transform.started`
+      The number of transformation callback which have been initiated.
+*    `transform.running`
+      The number of transformation callback which have been executed.

 ## Synchronous versus asynchronous execution

 The mode is defined by the signature of transformation function.
 It is expected